skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

-* Help navigate security compliance process to ensure efficient delivery of updates on a regular schedule, for example gaining approval of necessary Security Impact Analyses and supporting the aspects of the shared systems’ Security Control Assessments impacted by this work
+* Help navigate security compliance process to ensure efficient delivery of updates on a regular schedule, for example gaining approval of necessary Security Impact Analyses and supporting the aspects of the shared systems' Security Control Assessments impacted by this work

 ## **Join and participate in selection, design, development, and deployment of proof of concepts and production modernization modules**